-Baileys Chocolate Macarons combine the classic French almond cookie with Baileys Irish Cream filling.
-This is an international match made in heaven!
+Baileys Chocolate Macarons combine the classic French almond cookie with Baileys buttercream filling.
+Chocolate Macarons combined with Irish cream is an international match made in heaven!

 Maybe you love macarons but have been scared to make them because of their reputation for being finicky.
 Well, I will admit that macarons do require careful following of the recipe and procedure.
 This is not a cookie that you can just throw together.